Tanddant/Slides/2024-11-28 - Community call - PnPjs Fluent Queries/README.md

 ## Summary

-PnP js is an amazing library that let's us write cleaner code, but with this latest update we can now also write cleaner queries.
+PnPjs is an amazing library that let's us write cleaner code, but with this latest update we can now also write cleaner queries.

 ## Links